 In the Sixth Form, pupils can study Biology, Chemistry and Physics at A level.
 Chemists follow the AQA syllabus, whilst biologists and physicists study the Edexcel courses.
 We have an excellent reputation for sending pupils on to read Medicine, Engineering, Natural Sciences and other science-related courses at academic universities.
 A full training programme is offered for potential medics, vets and dentists to help develop their thinking, practical and interview skills.

 Science beyond the classroom

-We aim to bring Science to life in modern well-equipped laboratories and through activities such as Young Investigators, Science Club, Salters’ Chemistry Festival, a STEM day and Dissection Club.
-We also offer a programme of visits including Marwell Zoo, Biology field work and Spectroscopy in a Suitcase, and lectures with Chemistry in Action, Physics in Action and at the RI.
+We aim to bring Science to life in modern well-equipped laboratories and through activities such as Young Investigators, Science Club, Salters’ Chemistry Festival, Physics Experiment Competition, a STEM day and Dissection Club.
+We also offer a programme of visits including Marwell Zoo, Biology field work and Spectroscopy in a Suitcase, and lectures with Biology in Action, Chemistry in Action, Physics in Action and at the RI.
 Pupils have also attended residential courses run by Debate Chamber, Headstart and The Smallpeice Trust.